 In 2006, Nigeria produced a “Renewable Energy Master Plan” (REMP).
 Updated in 2011, the plan seeks to increase the supply of renewable electricity to 23% of the total electricity generation in 2025 and 36% by 2030.

-And in its national climate plan outlined in 2017, Nigeria pledged that it would “work towards” installing 13,000MW of solar power.
+In its national climate plan outlined in 2017, Nigeria pledged that it would “work towards” installing 13,000MW of solar power by 2030.
 It marked this as one of the “key measures” needed to tackle the country’s carbon footprint.

-The Covid-19 recovery plan also laid out a new framework for boosting solar power in Nigeria.
+And in its Covid-19 recovery plan released in 2020, Nigeria laid out a new framework for boosting solar power.
 It aims to bring solar power to 5m households by 2023.
 The project is aimed at “rural communities that have little or no access to the national grid” and will create 250,000 jobs, says the government.

 If completed, the project would mark a shift towards “decentralised energy” in Nigeria.
 (Decentralised energy is generated off the main grid and produced close to where it will be used rather than at a large central plant.)